DominicGMacMillan/movies/README.md

 To get this project running on your machine, you will need to do the following:

 1. Since this uses a thrid party API, you will need to get an API key from [The Movie DB's website](https://www.themoviedb.org/settings/api)
-1. Once you have created an account on their website copy and paste the key in the `apiKey variable` in the [environments.ts](.\src\environments\environment.ts) file and the [environments.prod.ts](.\src\environments\environment.prod.ts) if you plan on deploying this application.
+1. Once you have created an account on their website copy and paste the key in the `apiKey variable` in the [environments.ts](https://github.com/DominicGMacMillan/movies/blob/main/src/environments/environment.ts) file and the [environments.prod.ts](https://github.com/DominicGMacMillan/movies/blob/main/src/environments/environment.prod.ts) if you plan on deploying this application.
 1. Ensure [Node is installed](https://nodejs.org/en/download/) on your machine.
 This project was tested/used with Node v14.18.0
 1. Install [Angular CLI](https://github.com/angular/angular-cli) - this project was generated with version 12.2.9
 1. Run the command `npm install`
 1. Run the command `ng serve --open` - This should automatically open your browser to `http://localhost:4200/`
+1. Open the dev tools for your browser (eg. F12 for Chrome) and then switch the view to mobile view
 1. To run the unit tests run the command `ng test`
 1. To view the test coverage run the following command `ng test --no-watch --code-coverage`